 is betting big on its domestic electric vehicle production plans.
 The automaker is about to sink $850 million into its assembly plant in Flat Rock, Michigan, to turn it into the second of its North American battery-electric vehicle factories, the company announced Wednesday.

-Ford's other electric vehicle factory is in Cuautitlán, Mexico, and will producedestined for market in 2020.
+Ford's other electric vehicle factory is in Cuautitlán, Mexico, and will produce an electric SUV destined for market in 2020.
 The Flat Rock plant will build the cars based on Ford's next-generation EV architecture.

 "We've taken a fresh look at the growth rates of electrified vehicles and know we need to protect additional production capacity given our accelerated plans for fully electric vehicles," Joe Hinrichs, Ford's president of Global Operations, said in a statement.

-Ford had previouslyas well but those efforts will begin elsewhere in Michigan by adding self-driving hardware to purpose-built commercial vehicles at a different facility.
+Ford had previously declared Flat Rock to be the home of its future autonomous vehicle production as well but those efforts will begin elsewhere in Michigan by adding self-driving hardware to purpose-built commercial vehicles at a different facility.

 Update, 1:45 p.m.
 PT: Clarifies where Ford's future commercial self-driving cars would be built.